andyzhou/go_monitor/README.md

-# go_monitor
+# monitor

 Introduce
 ====
-This is monitor service, base on grpc, used for monitor assigned nodes.
+This is node monitor service, base on grpc, used for assigned nodes.

+Dependence
+====
+Need go 1.17.x

 Install proto buff for go
 ====